symanteve/2019-spring-gt/README.md

 ### Check strong connectivity

 If a graph is not strong connectivity, there is a vertex that at least one other vertex can't reach it.
-Therefor, the graph has no solution to the CCP.
+Therefore, the graph has no solution to the CCP.

+Yet, there would be no non strong conectivity testing graph, so this step is not implemented.

 ### Find imbalanced nodes